Injured in a Philadelphia Car Accident? Get Help Today From the Philadelphia Car Accident Attorneys at Munley Law Personal Injury Attorneys

 So what is considered negligent behavior in the eyes of the law?
 Here are a few common examples:

-- Driving Under the Influence of Drugs or Alcohol: According to the National Highway Traffic Safety Administration, approximately 28 people in the U.S. die in drunk driving car accidents every day.
+According to the National Highway Traffic Safety Administration, approximately 28 people in the U.S. die in drunk driving car accidents every day.
 Not only is it against the law to drink and drive, driving while under the influence can impair your reasoning, slow your reaction time, and affect your visual functions.
 All or just one of these impairments will drastically affect your ability to drive a vehicle properly.

-- Distracted Driving: Distracted driving claimed the lives of 3,142 people in 2019.
+Distracted driving claimed the lives of 3,142 people in 2019.
 Taking your eyes off the road for 5 seconds and going at least 55 mph is like driving the entirety of a football field with your eyes closed.
 Texting, fiddling with the radio, eating, calling someone, doing your makeup, or anything that distracts your vision from the road is considered distracted driving.

-- Aggressive Driving: Though you may not realize it, speeding puts the lives of everyone on the road in jeopardy.
+Though you may not realize it, speeding puts the lives of everyone on the road in jeopardy.
 In 2018, more than 9,378 people lost their lives in car accidents where speeding played a major part.
 It was a contributing factor to 26% of traffic fatalities of that year.
 Failing to yield, tailgating, break checking, and swerving in and out of heavy traffic account for aggressive driving, as well.

-- Drowsy Driving: Drowsy driving is not only a danger, but it’s an avoidable one.
+Drowsy driving is not only a danger, but it’s an avoidable one.
 In 2019, there were 619 deaths from drowsy driving-related accidents.
 Driving while fatigued is not only a problem with drivers of cars but with truck drivers as well.

-- Hit and Run Accidents: Although fleeing from the scene of an accident is considered illegal, it’s not an uncommon experience.
+Although fleeing from the scene of an accident is considered illegal, it’s not an uncommon experience.
 When it comes to hit and run accidents, the majority of these situations are pedestrian accidents and bicycle accidents.

 What If Other Circumstances Caused My Car Crash?